-Nam le Cam pus/Department the ha by acknowledge receipt of a copy of the Weimar ISD Employee Handbook.
-I agree to read andbook and abide by the standards, policies, and procedures defined or referenced in cument.
-Employ yees have the option of receiving the handbook in electronic format or hard copy.
-Please indicate your choice by checking the appropriate box below: I choose to receive the employee handbook in electronic format and accept responsibility for accessing it according to the instructions provided.
-I choose to receive a hard copy of the employee handbook and understand I am required to contact my campus administrator to obtain a hard copy. policie: As the formation in this handbook is subject to change.
-I understand that changes in district is may supersede, modify, or render obsolete the information summarized in this book. district provides updated policy information, I accept responsibility for reading and g by the changes. rstand that no modifications to contractual relationships or alterations of at-will yment relationships are intended by this handbook. change respon estand that I have an obligation to inform my supervisor or department head of any estimates in personal information such as phone number, address, etc. I also accept sibility for contacting my supervisor or the superintendent if I have questions or need further explanation.
-Signatu ure Date SD Employee Handbook serves as a guide to district staff.
-Final decisions in regards to the confidence of this handbook are based upon board policy which can be found at www.weimarisd.org .
+Name Campus/Department I hereby acknowledge receipt of a copy of the Weimar ISD Employee Handbook.
+I agree to read the handbook and abide by the standards, policies, and procedures defined or referenced in this document.
+Employees have the option of receiving the handbook in electronic format or hard copy.
+Please indicate your choice by checking the appropriate box below: ☐ I choose to receive the employee handbook in electronic format and accept responsibility for accessing it according to the instructions provided. ☐ I choose to receive a hard copy of the employee handbook and understand I am required to contact my campus administrator to obtain a hard copy.
+The information in this handbook is subject to change.
+I understand that changes in district policies may supersede, modify, or render obsolete the information summarized in this document.
+As the district provides updated policy information, I accept responsibility for reading and abiding by the changes.
+I understand that no modifications to contractual relationships or alterations of at-will employment relationships are intended by this handbook.
+I understand that I have an obligation to inform my supervisor or department head of any changes in personal information such as phone number, address, etc. I also accept responsibility for contacting my supervisor or the superintendent if I have questions or concerns or need further explanation.
+Signature Date The WISD Employee Handbook serves as a guide to district staff.
+Final decisions in regards to the content of this handbook are based upon board policy which can be found at www.weimarisd.org .
 Please sign and date this receipt and forward it to your campus administrator.